cairo-book/cairo-book/src/ch02-02-data-types.md

 It is represented by a tuple with no elements.
 Its size is always zero, and it is guaranteed to not exist in the compiled code.

 You might be wondering why you would even need a unit type?
 In Cairo, everything is an expression, and an expression that returns nothing actually returns `()` implicitly.

+{{#quiz ../quizzes/ch02-02-data-types.toml}}

 [control-flow]: ch02-05-control-flow.md
 [appendix_b]: appendix-02-operators-and-symbols.md#operators